 Conder Tokens: The chapters I've read on your website from the book you are working on, "Good Money", have greatly expanded my understanding of "conder" tokens from an economic perspective as well as provided insight into the men behind this coinage.
 I'm wondering which came first for you, token collecting or economic theory?
+Note: Shown on the right is the title page of the book "Good Money" about private coinage on which George is currently working. |

 As for economics, my interest in it goes way back: I majored in economics (and zoology) in college (the late 70s), earned my doctorate at N.Y.U. afterwards, and have been teaching since 1985.
 I've specialized in monetary economics for some time, but had never heard of Conder or tradesmen's tokens until just a few years ago.